On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Illustrative Simulations: Details

-We consider $n = m = p = 1000$.
-We continue to generate the training covariates as $\bX = \bU \bV^T$ following the procedure in Section \ref{sec:sample}.
+We generate $\bX = \bU \bV^T$ as in Appendix~\ref{sec:sim1.details}.
 We now generate two different testing covariates.
 First, we generate $\bXp_1 = \bUp \bV^T$, where the entries of $\bUp$ are independently sampled from a normal distribution with mean zero and variance $5$.
 As such, it follows that Assumption \ref{assumption:subspace_incl} immediately holds between $\bXp_1$ and $\bX$, though they do not obey the same distribution.
 Next, we generate $\bXp_2 = \bU \bV^{\prime T}$, where the entries of $\bVp$ are independently sampled from a standard normal (just as in $\bV$).
 In doing so, we ensure that $\bXp_2$ and $\bX$ follow the same distribution, though Assumption \ref{assumption:subspace_incl} no longer holds.